echopen/echopen_prototyping/stable/guide_hardware.md

 ### Voltage regulators

-They must be plugged according to the mark on the PCB, _i.e._ additionnal rectangle corresponds to the part of the voltage regulator that has sort of a « growth ».
-On the picture, the voltage regulature is on the correct direction for U4, U5, U6.
+They must be plugged according to the mark on the PCB, _i.e._ the additional rectangle corresponds to the part of the voltage regulator that has sort of a « growth ».
+On the picture, the voltage regulator is on the correct direction for U4, U5, U6.

 ![](./guide_hardware/1_PCB/VR2.jpg)